Fz3r0/Fz3r0/Networking/Knowledge/FHRP-like-a-sir.md

         - But the real problem here is that devices are not magical and sometimes shit happens... so, the solution:

-            - We need to ask the CEO to invest in at least on **another Gateway Router, so we can configure a "mirror" or a `Redundancy of Routers` easy** and we can fight back against the worst luck it can exist: _"the luck of an engineer"_.
+            - We need to ask the CEO to invest in at least **other Gateway Router, so we can configure it as a "mirror" or a `Redundancy of Routers`**, that's the way we can fight back against the worst luck it can exist: _"the luck of an engineer"_ and buy some time until we can replace the faulty Router.
+EZ!

 - **OK...let's keep going...**

 ---

 ### Configure Cisco IOS DHCPv4 Server like a sir